-Top 20 Websites in Australia 2022
+Top 20 websites in Australia 2022

-Brands, eCommerce sites and publishers are investing heavily in user experience and user interface design because, now – more than ever – the user experience in an online interaction is the deciding factor between bounce or conversion, sign up or opt out, download or disregard; in short, success or failure.
+Brands, eCommerce sites and publishers are investing heavily in user experience and user interface design because, now – more than ever – the user experience in an online interaction is the deciding factor between bounce or conversion, sign up or opt-out, download or disregard; in short, success or failure.

 What better way to demonstrate this than with a god old before and after!
-We’ve reviewed the top 20 websites in Australia and audited their homepage changes from the 2000’s to the present day (2022).
+We’ve reviewed the top 20 websites in Australia and audited their homepage changes from the 2000s to the present day (2022).

-The images on the left are how the websites looked on desktop in their early stages.
+The images on the left are how the websites looked on desktops in their early stages.
 On the right, you’ll see their 2022 transformations.
 And accompanying each?
 Our take on what’s changed and why.

 Let’s go!